Benicia Arsenal FC

 SECTION 1 – Coordinators

-Several positions that are vital to the Leagues continued operation and
+Several positions that are vital to the Clubs continued operation and

 will be standing members of committees as outlined in ARTICLE VII above.